 At this point, let me stop degrading the value of the OSI model because, even though it is theoretical, it is critical that network admins understand and be able to visualize how every piece of data on the network travels down, then back up this model.
 And how, at every layer of the OSI model, all the data from the layer above is encapsulated by the layer below with the additional data from that layer.
 And, in reverse, as the data travels back up the layer, the data is de-encapsulated.

 By understanding this model and how the hardware and software fit together to make a network (like the Internet or your local LAN) work, you can much more efficiently troubleshoot any network.
-For more information on using the OSI model to troubleshoot a network, see my articles Choose a network troubleshooting methodology and How to use the OSI Model to Troubleshoot Networks.
+For more information on using the OSI model to troubleshoot a network, see our other article Network Problems?
+Troubleshoot with the OSI Model

 For more information on the OSI Model, here are some resources to checkout: